pustotnik/zenmake/docs/buildconf-taskparams.rst

         with curly braces because this syntax is used for internal substitutions.

         For python variant of buildconf it can be python function as well.
-        It this case such a function gets one argument as a python dict with parameters:
+        In this case such a function gets one argument as a python dict with parameters:

         :taskname: